jeffThompson/CreativeProgramming1/Assignments/Week11_FinalProject.md

 **Dec 21:** Final projects due uploaded to Canvas and updated Wiki page with project documentation due.

 ### FOR THURSDAY, NOVEMBER 30
 Please write a written proposal outlining the project you want to make.
-This should be specific, and include details of
+This should be specific, and include details of what you want to work on, why this project, and inspiration.
 Instead of just writing up ideas in a Word document, you should [create a Wiki page](https://github.com/jeffThompson/CreativeProgramming1/wiki) on the class Github repo.
 Click the [New Page button](https://github.com/jeffThompson/CreativeProgramming1/wiki/_new), and title your page `Final Project: Your Name`.

 Use [the template I've made](https://github.com/jeffThompson/CreativeProgramming1/wiki/Example-Template), changing it to fit your project.
 See the template for details on what your proposal should include as well.
 We'll use this page later to document your project when it's finished.